Adrien Trebel

-Adrien Trebel (born 3 March 1991) is a French professional footballer who plays as a midfielder for Anderlecht.
+Adrien Trebel (born 3 March 1991) is a French professional footballer who plays as a midfielder.

 Club career

 Trebel is a youth exponent from Nantes.
 He made his Ligue 2 debut at 10 February 2011 against Vannes OC replacing Ismaël Keïta after 72 minutes in a 1–0 away defeat.
 In 2014, he joined Belgian Pro League side Standard Liège.
 In January 2017, he joined Anderlecht.

 On 31 January 2022, Trebel was loaned to Lausanne-Sport in Switzerland.

+On 22 August 2023, Trebel signed a one-season contract with Charleroi.

 International career

-Trebel was a youth international for the France U20.
+Born in France, Trebel is of Malagasy descent through his mother.
+He was a youth international for the France U20.
+He was called up to the Madagascar national team for a set of friendlies in October 2023.